avinash201199/InterviewExperience/Wipro_Interview_Experience/Wipro elite interview experience2021.md

 He was impressed with my intro,after that he asked about projects which was mentioned in my resume so prepare your resume carefully. <br>
 Why wipro ?
-I answered that I have heard a lot from my senions that working environment at wipro is very good.
+I answered that I have heard a lot from my senions that working environment at wipro is very good. <br>
+Are you willing to relocate ?
+I answered yes.<br>
+Any preferred location ?
+I answered any location will work for me.<br>
+At last he asked me do you have any question ?
+I asked about the working environment at wipro , he answered and then we disconnected for further process.<br>

+You have to be confident while speacking so prepare your intro and practice it many times infront of mirror unless you are fluent.